Easy Ways to Make Outdoor Learning Part of the Curriculum

 I have very clear memories of my years in primary school.

 I attended a tiny country school with very little space.
-Its playground was small and partly grassed over but backed onto fields and woodland.
+Its playground was small but backed onto fields and woodland.

-As a result, Nature played a significant part in my primary education.
+As a result, outdoor learning formed a significant part in my primary education.
+Going outside made the boring lessons fun, and the fun lessons awesome.

 Benefits of Outdoor Learning